Skip to main content

 Demo Merchant

 You will receive a set of demo credentials and a demo merchant at the beginning of your integration and instead of a sandbox environment (endpoint), you will be coding/testing against this demo merchant in the live system.
-These demo store credentials will only be valid for your non-processing demo merchant which means that the transactions will process on our system but will not be sent out through the check clearing networks.
+These demo credentials will only be valid for your non-processing demo merchant, which means that the transactions will process on our system but will not be sent out through the check clearing networks.
 At the completion of the API certification process, you will be provided your production credentials.
-For more information about the demo merchant, please speak with your Implementation Coordinator or EPS Tech Integrations team.
+For more information about the demo merchant, please speak with your Implementation Coordinator or the EPS Tech Integrations team.

 Getting Started